NewZoneProject/NewZoneProject/NZ_SPEC_INDEX.md

 # NewZone Specification Index

 This document provides a complete index of all specifications that form the NewZone standard.
-Each specification follows the minimalistic, durable, and platform‑agnnostic principles of the project.
+Each specification follows the minimalistic, durable, and platform‑agnostic principles of the project.

 ---